 - 1. Before the career fair, inform representatives that students will be exploring their booths by playing a bingo game.
 You can organize the careers by career clusters.
 An easy way to do this is to provide colored markers/stamps to careers belonging to certain clusters (e.g. careers in the business cluster get blue markers, careers in the health sciences cluster get green markers, etc.). - 2.
 Make a list of the careers that will be present at the career fair. - 3.
 Hand out blank bingo cards and have students fill in the blank spaces with the careers. - 4.
-Once students have their cards filled in, decide on the type of bingo game to be played: lines, T's, U's, Blackout, or Squares (see Career Term Bingo for types). - 5.
 Students who have the career term on their card can get it signed by a representative after interacting with them.
-Encourage students to ask them questions about their careers and career paths. - 6.
+Encourage students to ask them questions about their careers and career paths. - 5.
 Once students obtain a "bingo," award a prize to the winner and encourage students to continue participating in the career fair.